pepopo978/nampower/README.md

 design flaw by altering the client behavior to not wait for the server to acknowledge anything.

-## New In Version 2.0 ##

-Previous versions of this tool required custom macros.
-This version should "just work".

 ## Using ##

 If you use my launcher, known as [wowreeb](https://github.com/namreeb/wowreeb), you can add